Freedom for All Americans Education Fund Team

 Jorge believes in the importance of community involvement, inspiring others and giving back.
 When he is not designing, he is volunteering at various AIGA events.
 He believes in empowering communities to form and grow, and strongly believes in using his skills as a way to influence social change in our communities.

-Rodrigo Heng-Lehtinen is an LGBT policy, advocacy, and messaging expert.
-As a transgender man, his wide-ranging experience in the LGBT movement has covered field organizing, leadership development, fundraising, and media advocacy.
+Rodrigo Heng-Lehtinen is an LGBTQ policy, advocacy, and messaging expert.
+As a transgender man, his wide-ranging experience in the LGBTQ movement has covered field organizing, leadership development, fundraising, and media advocacy.
 He previously worked with GLAAD, the Transgender Law Center, Gender Justice LA, and the National LGBTQ Task Force.
-In past roles, he trained thousands of volunteers to canvass and phone bank on groundbreaking nondiscrimination and marriage equality campaigns, and organized leadership development programs in transgender communities and LGBT communities of color, honing new strategies for social change.
+In past roles, he trained thousands of volunteers to canvass and phone bank on groundbreaking nondiscrimination and marriage equality campaigns, and organized leadership development programs in transgender communities and LGBTQ communities of color, honing new strategies for social change.

 Over the course of his career, he has conducted international Spanish-language interviews, including on Univision, Telemundo, and MiraTV, as well as English-language interviews with outlets such as The New York Times, MSNBC, Politico, and CNN.
 In 2015, he was honored as a Champion of Equality by the grassroots advocacy organization SAVE for increasing transgender visibility.